zannallan/just-your-type/README.md

 ## Hand in

 1. Drop this folder into your Markbot application.
 Make sure to fix all the errors.
-And submit to Canvas using Markbot.
+And submit for grades using Markbot.
 2. Submit your rationale to Canvas in this assignment’s submission text box.